 2. Equip them with the right tools

-With a lot of communication and project management tools available, make it a point to implement remote employee engagement with the right tools so that there is no issue of communication or efficiency.
+With a lot of communication and project management tools available, make it a point to implement virtual employee engagement with the right tools so that there is no issue of communication or efficiency.
 When there are remote employees, communication is one of the biggest impediments for working properly if there are no steps taken to tackle it.
-By giving your remote employees access to tools for video conferencing, project management, document sharing, etc, you’re taking your remote employee engagement to the next level.
+By giving your remote employees access to tools for video conferencing, project management, document sharing, etc, you’re taking your virtual employee engagement to the next level.

 3. Communicate regularly

 Businesses need to understand that working out of a traditional office setup is completely different from doing the same remotely.
 There needs to be more engagement, and the communication lines should be more open.
 There are a lot of functions to businesses, and everyone should be on the same page to make sure that things are going smoothly.
 Conduct weekly staff meetings where everyone is allowed to talk freely.
 Solve the problems of your peers.